 Sometimes his pumps are filled with saline and sometimes colored water, with blue liquid representing insulin and red standing in for fast-acting glucagon.
 The Boston researcher is wearing the devices in the name of his 13-year old son, David, diagnosed with type 1 more than a dozen years ago.
 But he’s also in it for the bigger diabetes community, as the diabetes devices represent the future of Damiano’s work on a “bionic” artificial pancreas that’s now moving into the key research period from clinical settings to the real world.

-In an interview last year, we chatted with Damiano about his human clinical trial work that's a joint effort between researchers at Boston University, Harvard Medical School and Massachusetts General Hospital.
-The initiative is just one of several ongoing efforts across the U.S. and abroad developing and studying artificial pancreas models, and as with many involved in this kind of research, it's personal for Damiano.
+We first chatted with Damiano in 2011 about his human clinical trial work that’s a joint effort between researchers at Boston University, Harvard Medical School and Massachusetts General Hospital.
+The initiative is just one of several ongoing efforts across the U.S. and abroad developing and studying artificial pancreas models, and as with many involved in this kind of research, it’s personal for Damiano.

 He stepped into the diabetes community about 12 years ago when his wife Toby, a pediatrician, diagnosed their son at 11 months.
 They had no family history and didn’t know anything about the autoimmune condition, but quickly learned what they needed to do for their son.
 With an academic background in mechanical and biomedical engineering, Damiano put his experience to use at the University of Illinois and started pondering ways to come up with a technological method to automate what D-parents and PWDs must currently do manually to control blood sugar levels.
 And that set the stage for the current research, which Damiano is proud and excited to now see expanding.
 He’s working with Dr. Firas El-Khatib, senior research scientist at Boston University, and Dr. Steven Russell, a Massachusetts General Hospital endocrinologist who also works at Joslin Diabetes Center and supervises the project’s clinical trials.
 The team is creating a prototype they call the “bionic pancreas,” using a continuous glucose monitor (CGM) and two t:slim pumps insulin pumps — one containing insulin and another containing glucagon.